rya-sge/access-denied/_posts/2022-10-06-encrypt-usb-bitlocker.md

 last-update:
 categories: cryptographie
 tags: bitlocker aes xts-aes
-description: This article details how to encrypt a USB drive on Windows with Bitlocker
+description: This article details how to encrypt a USB drive on Windows with Bitlocker, an encryption tool offered by Windows.
 image: /assets/article/windows/bitlocker/usb/bitlocker-usb-check.png
 ---

 ## Introduction

 A USB key is small, it's moved (in the office, in your bag), and potentially it gets lost...
 By encrypting your USB key, you reduce the risk of someone accessing the data if you lose your USB key.
 On Windows, it is possible to encrypt a USB key with Bitlocker.
-On Windows 10 and later, Bitlocker uses 128-bit **XTS-AES** by default [2].
+On Windows 10 and later, Bitlocker uses 128-bit **XTS-AES** by default [MICROSOFT 2022b].

 Warning  :

 Bitlocker is an encryption tool offered by Windows, it will be difficult to decrypt your USB key on a Linux device.
-See reference for an example [3]
+See reference for an example [UNIVERSITÉ CLERMONT AUVERGNE].

 ## Steps